Catch-All emails 🤨 It can sound a bit brutal. It shouldn't.

 For example, we introduce you what's happening when someone wants to send an email to firstname.lastname@example.org, but makes a mistake and send it to email@example.com - without the "s".

-Illustration of a default configured domain
+Example of a well configured domain

 Generally, an email domain can only receive emails addressed to an existing address.
 In this case, the verification solutions can validate an email address on average 90% of the time (98% for Dropcontact).